 The Startup Weekend theme of ‘impact’ is a good one, we reckon.
 That’s because we all have an impact (good or bad) on those around us, and the world we share.
-Here at Flick, we’re focussed on positively impacting our customers and the wider environment by delivering Kiwis a fair deal on their power with access to wholesale pricing, and honest information on the environmental impact of our electricity use.
+Here at Flick, we’re focussed on positively impacting our customers and the wider environment by delivering Kiwis a fair and transparent deal on their power, and honest information about the environmental impact of our electricity use.
 So we were pretty chuffed to see the Flick and Eastland Group EVs in action during Startup Weekend Tairāwhiti, transporting the mentors around Gisborne.
 Flick yeah!

 Mentors traveled in carbon-free style in the Flick Electric and Eastland Group EVs (they’re pretty darn cute, huh!).